nilrema/homebrew-loadout/README.md

 ## What is This Repository?

 This Git repository contains only the installation scripts (known as Casks) needed for Homebrew to install the Loadout software.
-The actual source code for the Loadout application is maintained in a separate repository.
+The actual source code for the Loadout application is maintained in a different repository.